LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 The resulting mesh instance points to the application's buffers.
-Mint may be used to process the data e.g., :ref:`outputToVTK` etc. The values of the data may also be modified, however, the mesh cannot dynamically grow or shrink when using :ref:`ExternalStorage`.
+Mint may be used to process the data e.g., :ref:`outputToVTK` etc. The values of the data may also be modified, however the mesh cannot dynamically grow or shrink when using :ref:`ExternalStorage`.

 .. warning::